 He dubs them “the left that never learns”.
 Unwilling to be wrong – or rather to admit this – they are unable to advance.
 However, like those fluent in the paranoid style aren’t always on the far-right, Cohen points out that this is not an exclusively left-wing tendency.
 Remarking on their distinctive voice, “that of a prosecuting commissar”, he adds “[i]t’s a voice you can often hear as well in ex-communists turned neoconservative”.

 Plenty of descriptions of the attitude which characterizes this political inclination can be found in literature.
-It is for example a recurring theme in the work of Haruki Murakami.
+It is, for example, a recurring theme in the work of Haruki Murakami.
 His novel Norwegian Wood, for example, is situated in Japan at the height of student radicalism in the 1960s.
 At one point Midori, a friend of the protagonist, recounts her experiences at a student club which was enthralled by the faux-leftism of that era:

 … Everybody would use big words and pretend they knew what was going on.
 But I would ask questions whenever I didn’t understand something.
 “What is this imperialist exploitation stuff you’re talking about?
 Is it connected somehow to the East India Company?’
 “Does smashing the educational-industrial complex mean we’re not supposed to work for a company after we graduate?’
 And stuff like that.
 But nobody was willing to explain anything to me.
 Far from it – they got really angry.
 Can you believe it?

-The irony is of course that Midori is a working class girl herself as opposed to her well-off club members.
+The irony is of course that Midori is a working-class girl herself as opposed to her well-off club members.

 An even more characteristic portrayal is made in Ralph Ellison’s Invisible Man.
-“There was something mysterious and smug in the way he spoke, as though he had everything figured out – whatever he was talking about.”, the protagonist recounts of his first contact with Brother Jack, leader of the Brotherhood.
-Not only does this give an accurate description of the attitude held by communists in the 1950s, but it also captures their phraseology perfectly.
+“There was something mysterious and smug in the way he spoke, as though he had everything figured out – whatever he was talking about”, the protagonist recounts of his first contact with Brother Jack, leader of the Brotherhood.
+Not only does this give an accurate description of the attitude held by some communists in the 1950s, but it also captures their phraseology perfectly.

 It is this formulaic way of talking which makes it easy to identify the different tribes of the left that never learns.
 It is in this way that they identify and police each other.
 This latter part is a crucial feature determining whether one does or does not fall under this group.
-To a certain extent all politics will rely on common terms and expressions to communicate itself to others.
+To a certain extent, all politics will rely on common terms and expressions to communicate itself to others.
 However, in the case of the left that never learns the main purpose of these phrases is not self-articulation, but guarding the doctrinal purity of the group.
 Their premises are infallible and the conclusions have been drawn; what remains is to make the facts compatible with them.